Skip to main content

 I write and speak about the patterns I see, particularly how automation changes not just what we do, but how we think.
 Recent pieces include the impact of Documentation as Infraculture, for when AI agents join your team, and how to think about Loops, Leaps, and Leadership in the context of orchestrated momentum.

-Personally, we've just moved our family to a new home in Wellington, New Zealand.
+Personally, we've moved our family to a new home in Wellington, New Zealand.
 We spent 6 years on the Kāpiti Coast, and are loving being back in the city itself.
 Being able to walk almost everywhere we go is a real source of joy.

 Creative projects